abouchama/amq7-s2i/README.md

 amq-broker-73-openshift   172.30.1.1:5000/broker/amq-broker-73-openshift   7.3,latest   33 minutes ago
 amq7-s2i                  172.30.1.1:5000/broker/amq7-s2i                  latest       About a minute ago
 ```
-Now, you have to change the image steam on the template "template-amq62-basic-s2i.json", like following:
+Now, you have to change the image steam on the template "amq-broker-73-basic-s2i.yaml", like following:
 ```
-"image": "172.30.1.1:5000/broker/amq7-s2i"
+- description: Broker Image
+  displayName: Image
+  name: IMAGE
+  required: true
+  value: 172.30.1.1:5000/broker/amq7-s2i
 ```

 ###create the template in the namespace